-3 Advanced Mathematics, and Technical Electives: A list of approved courses is available on the ME Department's Website & in the Academic Services Office (ASO).
+3Advanced Mathematics, and Technical Electives: A list of approved courses is available on the ME Department's Website & in the Academic Services Office (ASO).

-4 The ME department requires each student to take at least 3 credit hours economic or financial course as part of their Intellectual Breadth requirements.
+4The ME department requires each student to take at least 3 credit hours economic or financial course as part of their Intellectual Breadth requirements.
 Any course on the supplied list within LS&A fulfills the Intellectual Breadth as a LAC.
 Any course on the supplied list outside of LS&A fulfills the Intellectual Breadth as a Professional & Creative Development Courses (PCDC).
-A list of ME approved course is available on the ME Deptartment's Website and in the Academic Services Office (ASO).
+A list of ME approved courses is available on the ME Deptartment's Website & in the Academic Services Office (ASO).

-^{5.} A specialization elective is any 3 credit hour course that meets the requirement of either: 1) have a 300-level or higher prerequisite; or 2) be any 300-level or higher ME course.
+5 A specialization elective is any 3 credit hour course that meets the requirement of either: 1) have a 300-level or higher prerequisite; or 2) be any 300-level or higher ME course.

-(+) "C-" rule: Students must earn a "C-" or better in prerequisite courses indicated by the (+) symbol; anything less must be repeated prior to taking a subsequent class for which this class is required.
+^{(+) &}quot;D+" rule: Students must earn a "C-" or better in prerequisite courses indicated by the (+) symbol; anything less must be repeated prior to taking a subsequent class for which this class is required.

-"D" Rule: No grade less than a "D" shall be earned in any course used for degree credit.
+[&]quot;D" Rule: No grade less than a "D" shall be earned in any course used for degree credit.

 The Mechanical Engineering program offers several dual and joint degree programs.
 A 3.0 cumulative and math, science, and engineering grade point average is required for admissions to one of these programs.
-As well, minors through LS&A (see CoE Bulletin) and a Concentration in Manufacturing System's Design or in Energy System's available.
+As well, minors through LS&A (see CoE Bulletin) and a Concentration in Manufacturing Systems Design or in Energy Systems is available.
 Refer to the ME Department's Website or consult with staff in the ASO.

-There are dual degree programs with other Engineering Departments and Joint (MDDP) degrees with other Schools such as Music and LS&A.
+^{} There are dual degree programs with other Engineering Departments and Joint (MDDP) degrees with other Schools such as Music and LS&A.

-M.E.
-Program Specific Course Requirements
+ME Program Specific Course Requirements

-Within the M.E. program, there are five categories of program specific courses.
-These include M.E.
-Core courses, Technical Electives, Specialization Elective, Advanced Math and EECS 314/215.
+Within the ME program, there are five categories of program specific courses.
+These include ME Core courses, Technical Electives, Specialization Elective, Advanced Math and EECS 314/215.